Distance to Innsbruck Airport: 106km

-Those hiring a car would probably be best to take the route from Zurich via St Gallen and then joining the Austrian motorway system via Feldkirch and the route up towards the Arlberg pass.
-In bad weather the Arlberg tunnel is recommended.
+Those hiring a car would probably be best to take the route from Zurich via St Gallen and then joining the Austrian motorway via Feldkirch and the route up towards the Arlberg pass.
+In bad weather the Arlberg tunnel is a recommended choice.

 Friedrichshafen Airport, as one of the "new" destinations for winter charters and low-cost flights, has transformed itself into a popular option for visitors wanting to head for the resorts of the Arlberg.
 The road from the airport follows the northern shore of Lake Constance before joining the Austrian motorway at Bregenz and following the same route as the one from Zurich above.